howardhokyin/howardhokyin/README.md

 <br>🌱 Graduated With Diploma in Information Technology, Software Development at SAIT</br>
 <br>⚡ Skill: C#, Java, JavaScript, Tailwind, React, HTML, CSS</br>
 <br>📫 How to reach me: howard.hyca@gmail.com</br>
-<br>🔭 I’m currently working on Point of sales system for restaurant</br>
+<br>🔭 I’m currently working on Point of sales system for restaurant and try to make on web</br>

 <!--